whdev36/javascript-project/README.md

-# JavaScript Project
+# Slot Machine Game 🎰

 ## Description
-This project is built using JavaScript and includes various functionalities.
-The main goal of the project is to [describe the main purpose of the project].
+This is a simple **slot machine game** built with **Node.js**.
+Players deposit money, place bets on multiple lines, and spin the slot machine to win rewards.

+## Features
+✔ Deposit money
+✔ Choose the number of lines to bet on
+✔ Place bets per line
+✔ Spin the slot machine
+✔ Check winnings
+✔ Add winnings to balance
+✔ Option to play again

 ## Installation
-Follow these steps to set up the project:

 1. **Clone the repository:**
    ```bash